BaseMax/0-1KnapsackDynamicProgrammingC/README.md

-# 0-1 Knapsack Problem in C
+# 0-1 Knapsack Problem - Dynamic Programming in C

 This is an implementation of the 0-1 knapsack problem in C using dynamic programming.
 The problem consists of a set of items, each with a weight and a value, and a knapsack with a maximum weight capacity.
 The goal is to determine the subset of items that maximizes the total value of the knapsack without exceeding its weight capacity.